Managing symptoms and side effects

 If these don’t help, you may consider asking your doctor to prescribe sleeping tablets.
 Formulations have improved and they are now far less likely to leave you feeling drowsy the following day than they did in the past.

 BCNA’s Sleepless nights fact sheet includes tips and strategies that may be helpful if you are having trouble sleeping.
 It also describes resources and supports that are available.
-Order or download our fact sheet here or phone 1800 500 258 to have a copy sent to you.
+Order or download our Sleepless nights: Breast cancer and sleep fact sheet or phone 1800 500 258 to have a copy sent to you.

 If metastatic breast cancer is your first diagnosis of breast cancer, you may wonder if your treatment will cause you to lose your hair.
 If you have already experienced hair loss from breast cancer treatment, you may dread the thought of losing it again.
 Hair is part of who you are and losing it can cause you to feel like you have lost your sense of identity.
 It can also mean that you have less privacy around your diagnosis.
 You may feel that the whole world can see you are undergoing treatment for cancer.
 It is perfectly normal to feel distressed at the thought that your hair might thin or fall out completely.